 The duty adviser should be able to access your electronic court bundle with your permission.

 You will not have long to explain your situation.
 Make sure you tell the adviser:

 what you can afford to pay

 if you’ve sent back a defence form

 if you’ve had any other advice or legal help

-The duty adviser may be able to help you agree a repayment plan with your council or housing association before you go into the hearing.
+The duty adviser may be able to help you agree a repayment plan with your council or housing association.

-Take the bundle of documents you received before the review to the hearing.
+Take the bundle of documents you received to the hearing.

 If you received these by email, it's a good idea to email them to your adviser.